 Insulation restricts the flow of heat and sound through the walls, ceiling and underfloor.
-Without home insulation installed, you will lose valuable heat during winter and gain unwanted heat during winter.
+Without home insulation installed, you will lose valuable heat during winter and gain unwanted heat during summer.
 This often results in higher heating and cooling costs.

 Warm air is lighter than cold air, and tends to rise and escape through the roof.
 In an uninsulated home, up to 38-42% of heat is actually lost through the ceiling!
 Insulation is a poor conductor of heat, and therefore acts as a barrier.
 Ceiling insulation retains the heat inside the house during winter, and stops the heat from entering through the roof during summer.
 Bay Energy Solutions are currently offering great deals on insulation, making it a cost effective way to reduce your heating bill in the long term.